bilboque/MOOVIE_RECOMMENDER/specs.md

 Our primary objective is to create a user-friendly platform that serves as:

 * A comprehensive database of movies and TV shows, including details like cast, crew, plot summaries, and ratings.
-* A platform for users to discover new content, share reviews, and engage in discussions about movies and TV shows.
+* A platform for users to discover new content, write reviews about movies and TV shows, create a personal list of movies to watch and create a personal profile.
-* A community hub for movie enthusiasts to connect and interact based on shared interests.

 ### Description of Requirements: